Alignak-monitoring/alignak-doc/source/14_contributing/how-to-contribute.rst

 ~~~~~~~~~~~
 The *dev* directory of the repository includes several useful scripts to run Alignak daemons on your development platform.
 The scripts names are self explanatory.

-Installing Alignak and its default configuration will create an environement almost identical to the one you will find on your production server.
+Installing Alignak and its default configuration will create an environment almost identical to the one you will find on your production server.
 See the `configuration`_ chapter for more information.
 With the default installation your have `init.d` scripts that will allow easy running Alignak...

 Run tests